elf4j/elf4j-provider/README.md

       default to no thread/caller detail and pretty print format

 - Sample Configuration File
-    - When in doubt, use lower-case
+    - When in doubt, use lower-case.

   ```properties
   ## Any level is optional, default to TRACE if omitted